“That Explains Everything!” Discovering My ADHD in Adulthood

 Difede and I are in good company: Some of the most successful athletes (Michael Phelps), actors, and entertainers (Justin Timberlake), not to mention scientists, entrepreneurs, and academics, display traits of ADHD.
 On the other hand, being one of only 10 percent of women with the hyperactive form of ADHD, I ‘present’ entirely differently from Difede.
 Professionals tell me that having the “H” is actually a good thing: Hyperactivity can lead to earlier diagnosis and more energy later in life.

 For me, it’s been a mixed blessing.
 Being hyperactive helps me when performing standup comedy, but it does me no favors when I come across as near-manic during a job interview.
 After learning that I had the disorder — and a euphoric moment of realizing that my apparent road to nowhere was not my fault — a sense of embarrassment and failure flooded in.

-“People will say they’re addicted to crack, gambling, sex, but they don’t want to say they’ve got an inherited neurobiological condition, like ADHD,” says Pete Quily, an ADHD coach in Vancouver, who has been diagnosed with the condition.
+“People will say they’re turning to crack, gambling, sex, but they don’t want to say they’ve got an inherited neurobiological condition, like ADHD,” says Pete Quily, an ADHD coach in Vancouver, who has been diagnosed with the condition.

 Fighting the Stigma